 If you are planning to visit we definitely recommend you to check this complete guide to Kruger National Park in South Africa.

-Don’t forget to make a travel insurance!
+Don’t forget to make a!
 You don’t want to be in trouble in Africa without insurance.